Showcase: Carol Ferris

 Carrie gave the man a little peck on the cheek.
 “You’re too good to me,” she said, then released him and went for the flowers.
 “I’d better put these in water.
 I think Marty has a vase out in back.”

 “You do that,” Red said as he took an empty stool at the counter.
 “I’ll wait here.”
-As he watched her disappear into the back, he couldn’t help but think about how his life had changed in the last few months, ever since the day Carrie came into his life back in late October of last year.
+As he watched her disappear into the back, he couldn’t help but think about how much had changed in the last few months, ever since the day Carrie came into his life back in late October of last year.

 Red Crawford had found the beautiful women wandering the mountain roads late one afternoon.
 Wearing nothing but a simple green dress, she looked dazed and confused.
 He pulled over to the side of the road, rolled down his window, and offered her a ride to the next town.
 It was the least he could do; it wasn’t safe for a woman to be wandering around the woods after dark in this part of the country.